 Internal Audit is provided in accordance with the statutory responsibility under Section 151 of the Local Government Act 1972, the Accounts and Audit Regulations and the Public Sector Internal Audit Standards.
-It is managed on a day to day basis by the Audit Manager who reported to the Executive Director and then the Executive Director of Communities from January 2024 onwards.
+It is managed on a day-to-day basis by the Shared Audit Manager who reported to the Executive Director of Communities during the year.
 There is however also an indirect reporting line to the Executive Director (Section 151 Officer) in relation to matters of a technical or professional nature.

 Internal Audit objectively examines, evaluates and reports on the adequacy of internal controls and governance as a contribution to the proper, economic and effective use of resources.
-During 2023/24 this responsibility was carried out following an approved risk based annual audit plan.
+During 2024/25 this responsibility was carried out following an approved risk based annual audit plan.
 The Audit Manager produces quarterly progress monitoring reports against the plan to the Audit and Corporate Governance Committee.

 The internal reporting process for audit work requires a report of each audit to be submitted to the relevant Group/Corporate Manager and/or Service Manager.
-The report includes recommendations for improvements that are included within an action plan and require agreement or rejection by the relevant managers.
-The process also includes regular reviews of recommendations to ensure that they are acted upon.
+The report includes an action plan that details areas where control weaknesses have been identified.
+The action plan requires a response from the relevant manager detailing the way in which the control issue will be addressed, or alternatively, the way in which the risk associated with the control issue will be managed.
+The process also includes regular reviews of agreed actions to ensure that they are acted upon.
 A summary of all audits carried out, including a grading rating which reflects the effectiveness of the controls in place and an analysis of the recommendations is submitted to each quarterly Audit and Corporate Governance Committee meeting.
 The Senior Leadership Team regularly review the progress made towards the recommendations from internal audits being actioned.